schubergphilis/terraform-aws-mcaf-vpc/README.md

 # mcaf-terraform-aws-vpc

-This module creates a VPC layout with private, (optional) public and lambda subnets.
+This module creates a VPC layout with private, public and lambda subnets.
 It also sets up by default the necessary networking components like gateways and routers.

+All subnets are optional so you can decide which ones make sense for your environment.
+See the examples directory for reference material.

 ```terraform
 module "full_vpc" {